-How do you get value from your fleet?Finance
+How do you get value from your fleet?For your fleet

 You’re a fleet manager and you’ve got your eye on a range of new cars.
 The price looks right but, before taking the leap, there are a few things you must consider.